jmbredenberg/Mafia-rules/README.md

 ###Taser: (4 in game)

 You may write a target's name on a taser.
 Once written, it cannot be erased.
 5 minutes after the target's name has been written on a taser, anyone with the taser who has line-of-sight on the target may say "I TAZE (name of target)".
-A target who has been tazed many not make any kills for the remainder of the day (but can make conscriptions).
+A target who has been tazed may not make any kills for the remainder of the day (but can make conscriptions).
 Once used, a taser is destroyed.

 ##Mafia: (5 Mafia in game)

+The Mafia are allowed to give anyone they want Mafia den access, but they should be wary that some players might pretend to be serial killers to gain information on the Mafia.

 The following powers are all usable by Mafia, and can be used in combination with each other.

-Mafia typically needs to find someone in person and touch them in order to kill them.
+Mafia typically needs to find someone in person and touch them on the shoulder in order to kill them.
 Three exceptions are:

 1. If they are in their own private room but their door is open, the Mafia can stand in the doorway and say "I kill you one, I kill you two, I kill you three, BANG."
 They may not interrupt this incant, they may not slam the door in the Mafia's face, they may not jump out their window, but they are free to make any communications they want otherwise while the Mafia chants.

-2. Poisons (see below)
+2. Poison (see below)

 3. Hitman (see below)